jeffmerkey/netware-screensaver-linux/README.md

 platforms.
 SuSe platforms install the source code files in /usr/src/packages/)*

 To install the binary package with the Debbuild package tool:
 ```sh
 debbuild -i netware-screensaver-1.21-1.sdeb
 ```
 *(Note: Debbuild installs the source code files in /root/debbuild/ as top directory)*

-For rebuilding or building Source Code Packages after you have installed them, please refer to the
+For building or rebuilding RPMS or DEB Packages after you have installed them on your platform, , please refer to the following:
-following:

 - [Building the Screensaver as an RPM Package (Redhat/CentOS/SuSe)](#building-as-an-rpm-package)
 - [Building the Screensaver as a Debian Package (Debian/Ubuntu)](#building-as-a-debian-package)